Book Chapters

 “Ethnicity and class: dimensions of inter-group conflict in north-central Afghanistan”

-Revolutions and Rebellions in Afghanistan: Anthropological Perspectives1984
+Revolutions and Rebellions in Afghanistan: Anthropological Perspective, 1984

 Nazif Shahrani and Robert Canfield (eds), Berkeley, Inst. for International Studies, pp. 230-246.